perdlemo1234/RnDAzureRepo/README.md

-# Simple / Complex Transformations in Azure Data Factory
+# Simple / Complex Transformations in Azure Data Factory (ADF)

 ###### Padlet Link ( Under Azure Data Factory ): https://trello.com/c/BFVrYDY1/14-customise-your-board
 - Please refer to the explanation under the padlet link if the descriptions in this ReadMe file are insufficient.